cx-333/PFA_Python_version/README.md

 # PFA_Python_version
 Python code for realizing the algorithm of the paper 'Pattern fusion analysis by adaptive alignment of multiple heterogeneous omics data'.

+# 0 Introduction
 *In the paper 'Pattern fusion analysis by adaptive alignment of multiple heterogeneous omics data', the implementation of the paper's algorithm is based on MATLAB.
-For those who are not well in MATLAB language, I *
+For those who are not well in MATLAB language, I transform the algorithm of MATLAB version to corresponding Python version.*

+# 1